113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 If you need to uninstall the plug-in, you can use the following commands, then you can add the updated repository and install the latest plug-in:

 * Uninstall the plug-in: `cf uninstall-plugin BluemixAdminCLI`
-* Remove the plugin repository: `cf remove-plugin-repo BluemixAdmin`
+* Remove the plug-in repository: `cf remove-plugin-repo BluemixAdmin`

 ## Using the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in

 You can use the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in to add or remove users, assign or unassign users from orgs, and to perform other management tasks.

-To see a list of commands, run the following
+To see a list of commands, run the following command:
-command:

 ```
 cf plugins